Zero waste hair care – 6 reasons to love shampoo bars

-The shampoo bars and conditioner bars from Ethique and Dirty Hippie come in cardboard packaging, which you can compost or put in your paper recycling.
+The shampoo bars and conditioner bars from Ethique come in cardboard packaging, which you can compost or put in your paper recycling.
 No plastic!

 On Ethique’s website it says 80 billion bottles from shampoo & conditioner are used in around the world every year.
 So far, they have prevented 3 million bottles, jars and tubes from being made and disposed.
 That’s a huge impact in a few short years.

 2 – Easy to store and the shower is tidier